ZofiaQlt/market_research_nlp_clustering/README.md

 <img width="941" alt="" src="https://user-images.githubusercontent.com/67431758/233866607-ea285bd4-54cd-489c-be87-7cb9ea3ea62d.png">

-A total of 13 datasets were selected for the purpose of analysis, cleaned, and merged into a single database.
+A total of 13 datasets were selected for the purpose of analysis, cleaned, and merged into a single database with 142 countries and 20 features from 2010 to 2020.

 ## Fighting malnutrition through improved worldwide food redistribution of unsold vegetables